jonnor/datascience-master/tel240/README.md

 ## TODO

-* Complete last 2 exams
-* Complete CA4 Simulink tasks
+Exam

+* Write a summary sheet

+Post

 * Do a simple project.
-PID regulator
+Basic control with PID regulator
-* Write a summary sheet
+* Do an advanced project.
+Optimal control with LQR

 ## Project